JackBTochner/roguelite/README.md

 #### Hub/Storefront Gameplay Overview

-The gameplay during this time will mainly revolve around making stationary for the customers based on their preferences.
+The gameplay during this time will mainly revolve around making stationery for the customers based on their preferences.

-This includes using various components of a pen such as pigment colour, body build and thin/thickness to create the pencil of the customer's desires.
+This includes using various components of a pen such as a pigment colour, body build, and thin/thickness to create the pencil of the customer's desire.

 Players also interact with the customer learning around their own stories as the game progresses.
 The relationship and story you build with the customer may be affected by your choices as well as fulfilling their needs.
 Building a strong relationship with the customer can benefit the player's combat and stats at night.

 Customers will pay with the in-game world currency known as Modulars.
-Modular coins can be used to upgrade the shop game-play wise or simply its appearance.
+Modular coins can be used to upgrade the shop's game-play-wise or simply its appearance.

 ### Systems
 (TODO: link to and write manual pages)